Frequently Asked Questions

 Questionnaires for political parties were designed in the same manner as those for candidates – to be open-ended, unbiased, not exclusive, and to not include leading questions.
 Each political party will be sent an email and each will be given the same amount of time to provide responses directly onto the website.

 What questions will you ask each party in your questionnaire?

-- What are the key issues that your party stands for?
-Why are these issues important?
+- What key issue(s) / topic(s) does your party stands for, and why are these important?

 - What makes your party different from other political parties?

 - Do you have any other comments regarding your party that you would like to share?

 This website was created in the spirit of openness, community and accountability.

 The processes used to gather candidate information, find candidate news mentions, and manage candidate questionnaires, can be found on this FAQ page.
 See all Frequently Asked Questions.